simonswu23/Scripts/README.md

 - Harmony Orb
   - hard coded: activates all possible abilities of holder in battle
   - TODO: not fully implemented, might need to override ability equality

+- Runerigus Crest
+  - 25% boost to attack and defense
+  - Traps and harshly lowers attackers offensive stats on hit
+  - Drains 1/16th hp from trapped foes at the end of each turn

 - Hydreigon Crest
   - Resists fairy attacks, user's dark type attacks are SE against Fairy